ridhu-web/Covid_Data_Visualization/README.md

 1. **Clone the Repository:** git clone https://github.com/ridhu-web/Covid_Data_Visualization.git

-2. **Navigate to the Project Directory:** cd Covid_Data_Visualization Replace `<project-name>` with the name of the folder created by the cloning process.
+2. **Navigate to the Project Directory:** cd Covid_Data_Visualization

 3. **Install Dependencies:** npm install